westerndigitalcorporation/zonedstorage.io/docs/introduction/zns.md

 execution as it sees fit.
 The host can discover the effective write position of each request through the zone append completion information.

-## Presentations
+## Conference Presentations

-Further information on ZNS SSDs are available here:
+More information is also available through presetations:

 <center>
 <br><a href="https://www.youtube.com/watch?v=9yVWb3rbces" target="_blank">From Open-Channel SSDs to Zoned Namespaces, OCP 2019 Global Summit.</a></br>